HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/overview.md

 Add the platform-specific annotations for the ambassador service to deploy DX on the internal network \(network with no public access\).

 ### [Configure HAProxy certificate](prepare_ingress_certificate.md)
-The HAProxy requires a SSL certificate to use (if ssl is enabled), this topic shows how to configure that for the HCL Digital Experience Kubernetes deployment.
+The HAProxy requires an SSL certificate to use (if ssl is enabled), this topic shows how to configure that for the HCL Digital Experience Kubernetes deployment.

 ## Optional
 These tasks may be relevant for you if you have specific requirements for the deployment.